-While researching the full time RV lifestyle I came across a couple of websites that had been “built by SBI” or Site Build It.
+While researching the full time RV lifestyle I came across a couple of websites that had been “built by SBI” or Solo Build It.
 I was impressed with the quality and clicked on the link that changed my life!
 I could see the possibilities.

 I read case studies and everything they had to say about their method and success in helping people create websites and income from them.
 I researched those websites and saw the different ways this was possible and for $29.99 a month, a completely refundable amount if not satisfied, I took the plunge and have not looked back.

 Now, I have an Associates Degree in Internet Communications Technology, which taught me how to write HTML and build websites.
 But once I saw how many tools and products and guidance they offered, for the same $29.99 a month, to create a website, in my mind “the easy way”, I was convinced this was the best investment I'd made in a long time.

 Now when I say the easy way I don't mean without hard work.
 I've been building this site on an off for the last two years and my site can already be found on the first pages of a search for terms like “solo rv travel”, “stealth camping” and “free rv camping”.
 How amazing is that!